VimHalen/InterLivre/README.md

 InterLivre takes two recordings of an audiobook, each in a different language, and creates a new version that switches back and forth between the two recordings every so often.

-### Motivation

-I've been practicing French during my commute to work by listening to podcasts for intermediate-level French language learners.
-The podcasts are all on the short side though and I thought it would be fun to try listening to something longer in French, like a novel.

-I chose a novel that I've already read several times in English, so I know the story well, and gave it a try.
-It turned out to be a bit too difficult for me to follow the French version entirely on its own without getting lost.
-Some parts were fine, but others were tricky, and I would lose track of the story here and there unless I really tried hard to stay focused.

-I thought it would be helpful if I could switch back and forth between the English and French versions of the book while listening.
-That way, it would be easier to stay engaged with the story.
-That's why I made InterLivre.

 ### Limitations

 * Background music: InterLivre works by finding quiet moments in the recordings,